TLC (group): 2015–present: Comeback tours and self-titled studio album

-Legacy and Influence
+Legacy

-Vibe believed that there would be no "all-black female R&B group having a chemistry, cultural and commercial impact as remotely comparable as TLC" and dubbed CrazySexyCool as "the blueprint for female ensembles to follow".
+Vibe believed that there would be no "all-Black female R&B group having a chemistry, cultural and commercial impact as remotely comparable as TLC" and dubbed CrazySexyCool as "the blueprint for female ensembles to follow".
 The Philippine Daily Inquirer called TLC "the most influential female group the world has ever seen".
-Singer Beyoncé, the former lead singer of Destiny's Child, stated that "TLC has influenced just about every female group that's out there now, and they definitely influenced Destiny's Child."
+Beyoncé, who was the lead singer of Destiny's Child, said that "TLC has influenced just about every female group that's out there now, and they definitely influenced Destiny's Child."
 Craig JC from Clutch wrote that TLC was "big and influential" during the 1990s and that their contemporaries such as SWV, Total, Blaque, 3LW, Brownstone, 702, Jade, Xscape and En Vogue did not have TLC's crossover appeal.
 David A. Keeps from Rolling Stone explained the impact of TLC:

 "TLC's career has been filled with both hits and headlines.
 The group was one of the few R&B acts to build a strong identity out of its initial success, and they exerted more control over each successive record.
 Their music—particularly the 11-million-selling CrazySexyCool and the 6-million-selling FanMail, both of which won two Grammys each—set the standard for contemporary R&B. TLC helped to pioneer a deft blend of acoustic and computer sounds that paved the way for groups like Destiny's Child, as did their image as independent women.
 Whether addressing AIDS in 'Waterfalls' or the struggle for female self-esteem in 'Unpretty', they showed themselves able to take serious issues to the top of the pop charts."

-TLC is the best-selling American girl group of all time, with 65 million records sold worldwide, along with being the second best selling girl group worldwide, behind the Spice Girls.
-According to the Recording Industry Association of America (RIAA), TLC is the best-selling female singing group in American music history, with 23 million certified albums.
-Along with The Chicks, TLC is one of two female ensembles to receive the RIAA diamond award, which indicates sales of 10,000,000 copies.
-According to Billboard, TLC is the second most successful girl group of all time on the Billboard charts, behind only the Supremes.
+TLC is the best-selling American girl group since the Supremes, with 65 million records sold worldwide.
+According to the Recording Industry Association of America (RIAA), TLC has 23 million certified album sales.
+TLC and the Chicks, a country band, are the only two female ensembles to receive the RIAA diamond award, which indicates sales of 10,000,000 copies.
+According to Billboard, TLC is the second most successful girl group on the Billboard charts, behind the Supremes.